At 50, Amtrak could get the transformational makeover it needs

 Yet the population of the United States has grown by 126 million since Amtrak’s creation, most of it in urban centers.

-Amtrak has been key to increasing regional rail service, with the Amtrak Cascades in the Northwest; the Capitol Corridor between San Jose and Sacramento; the San Joaquins, linking cities in the San Joaquin Valley; Metrolink and (formerly) the Coaster in Southern California; ramped up service between Chicago and Milwaukee and Detroit, and between St. Louis and Kansas City, among other routes.
+Amtrak has been key to increasing regional rail service, with the Amtrak Cascades in the Northwest; the Capitol Corridor between San Jose and Sacramento in California; the San Joaquins, linking cities in California’s San Joaquin Valley; Metrolink and (formerly) the Coaster in Southern California; ramped up service between Chicago and Milwaukee and Detroit, and between St. Louis and Kansas City, among other routes.

 In all these cases, the number of trains has increased over the years, providing ever more convenient service.
 Not surprisingly, patronage has risen.